-The district's decision on how it will resolve the complaint shall be in writing and shall be sent to the complainant and respondent.
+The district's decision on how it will resolve the complaint shall be in writing and shall sent to the complainant.
 (5 CCR 4631)

 In consultation with district legal counsel, information about the relevant part of a decision may be communicated to a victim who is not the complainant and to other parties who may be involved in implementing the decision or affected by the complaint, as long as the privacy of the parties is protected.
-In a complaint alleging unlawful discrimination (such as discriminatory harassment, intimidation, and bullying), notice of the district's decision to the alleged victim shall include information about any sanction to be imposed upon the respondent that relates directly to the alleged victim.